ACI Blog

 Principal, Insurance & Healthcare Payments Technology

-Erika has spent the past 23 years in the payments industry, most of her tenure at American Express in global merchant and network services.
-Erika was responsible for acquiring some of their largest merchant partners headquartered in the U.S. She worked in a variety of industries including insurance, utilities, government, eCommerce, B2B, national retail, and T&E. Drawing on her extensive experience, Erika is leveraging the entire payments ecosystem to guide clients towards a deeper understanding of their solutions, ultimately benefiting both the merchant and their customers.
+Erika brings over 23 years of experience in the payments industry, with most of her career spent at American Express within Global Merchant and Network Services.
+She was responsible for acquiring some of their largest merchant partners headquartered in the Southeast.
+Her expertise covers a wide range of sectors including insurance, utilities, government, eCommerce, B2B, national retail, and travel and entertainment (T&E).
+Drawing on her extensive experience, Erika now helps clients navigate the full payments ecosystem, empowering businesses to better understand and optimize their payment solutions, delivering value to both merchants and their customers.

 Principal, Insurance & Healthcare Payments Technology

-Erika has spent the past 23 years in the payments industry, most of her tenure at American Express in global merchant and network services.
-Erika was responsible for acquiring some of their largest merchant partners headquartered in the U.S. She worked in a variety of industries including insurance, utilities, government, eCommerce, B2B, national retail, and T&E. Drawing on her extensive experience, Erika is leveraging the entire payments ecosystem to guide clients towards a deeper understanding of their solutions, ultimately benefiting both the merchant and their customers.
+Erika brings over 23 years of experience in the payments industry, with most of her career spent at American Express within Global Merchant and Network Services.
+She was responsible for acquiring some of their largest merchant partners headquartered in the Southeast.
+Her expertise covers a wide range of sectors including insurance, utilities, government, eCommerce, B2B, national retail, and travel and entertainment (T&E).
+Drawing on her extensive experience, Erika now helps clients navigate the full payments ecosystem, empowering businesses to better understand and optimize their payment solutions, delivering value to both merchants and their customers.